hedi0/manga_siteweb/README.md

 ### Testing Requirements

-*   Before submitting a PR,  your changes have been thoroughly tested locally.
+*   Before submitting, changes have been tested locally.
-*   For new features, provide steps to manually test the functionality.
+*   For new features, steps to test the functionality.
-*   For bug fixes, describe the steps to reproduce the bug and confirm its resolution.
+*   For bug fixes, steps to reproduce the resolution.

-## 📜 License Info